A TV programme where PM meets public 1-2-1 would help tackle the serious disconnect between the public and the political system

 • People & PM 1-2-1’s governance would be the responsibility of a body which would also be made up of a representative sample of the public.
 It would work to ensure that the programme operates consistently according to its principles

 The principal aim of People & PM 1-2-1 is to reduce the serious disconnect between the public and the political system by widening the group of people who set the agenda for the national political conversation.
 However, there would be other benefits too.
 The novel sight of seeing ordinary people in conversation with the PM would itself make people more likely to engage with the political system.
-Furthermore, the programme would lead to the political class itself becoming better informed.
+Furthermore, the programme should lead to the political class itself becoming better informed.
 And sometimes the format may even produce genuine revelations – a PM may find it more difficult to evade a question from a persistent member of the public than from a professional interviewer.

 Below I answer some common questions about People & PM 1-2-1.